nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

 | `discharge` | Requests for medication the patient will take away with them on discharge from an inpatient stay.
 Typically requests would be dispensed by the **hospital pharmacy** for the patient to self-administer at home. |
 | `leave` | Requests for medications that the patient will take away with them during any short break from inpatient care.
 Typically requests would be dispensed by the **hospital pharmacy** to be self-administered at home with or without the assistance of community based nursing staff. |

 For the target ePMA to hospital pharmacy systems use case, it would be expected the the ePMA system is capable to creating medication requests for all five categories.

 The only category that does not trigger the sending/sharing of a FHIR medicationRequest resource with the hospital pharmacy would be a `community` medication request.
 A `community` medication request would either trigger the printing and signing of a paper FP10HP prescription, or (when implemented by the Trust) an electronic prescription sent to the NHS Electronic Prescription Service.

 <hr/>

-## priority
+### priority

 <table class='resource-attributes'>
   <tr>
    <td><b>Data Type:</b></td>
-   <td><code>TBC</code></td>
+   <td><code>Code</code></td>
   </tr>
   <tr>
    <td><b>Required/Cardinality:</b></td>
-   <td>TBC</td>
+   <td>Optional 0..1</td>
   </tr>
   <tr>
     <td><b>Version Support:</b> </td>